rsliva/gd1/README.md

 Modified GD.h, GD.cpp to allow compiling on pcDuino.
 Tested with pcDuino3 Nano.

+Not all examples have been converted.
+Possible updates needed are:

+- *char* changed to *signed char*
+- The addition of the SPI_CONTINUE or SPI_LAST as a second parameter to the SPI.transfer method.

 Forked from jamesbowman/gd1

 This is the driver library for